 If you do not place a sign for your vegetable stand along the road a mile away then people in traffic will only notify you once they go past your vegetable stand.
 They will only have a split second to process the information that they can buy vegetables and then consider if it is safe to stop or if it is even worth stopping.
 By placing a sign for your stand a mile away from your actual stand in both directions of the road you let people know in advance that they have the option to buy vegetables.

 The more time you give people to think about buying vegetables the better it will be for your stand.
-You should experiment with the sign for a couple of days, change it up a bit, this is basically advertising and small things can make a big difference.
-Thy to place the sign with only what kind of vegetables you are selling without the price, then one week later add the price as well, see if more people stop.
+You should experiment with the sign for a couple of days, and change it up a bit, this is basically advertising and small things can make a big difference.
+Try to place the sign with only what kind of vegetables you are selling without the price, then one week later add the price as well, see if more people stop.
 If you want to sell at the farmers market as well then check out my recent article What sells best at Farmers Market? ( Top 106 ).

 How much traffic the road has will directly impact your profits, simply put the more traffic there is the higher your profit will be.
-Traffic patterns across the country change from month to month, and especially during holidays.
+Traffic patterns across the country change from month to month, especially during holidays.
 You will most likely set up your roadside vegetable stand in a transit area, so it is extremely important to find out where is most of the traffic going.
 If you live near an area where a lot of tourists visit then pick the right side of the road.

 It is extremely important to pick the right side of the road ideally people should not cross the road to buy vegetables.
-You can use different apps or local statistics to determine how much traffic is in a certain area and most importantly where is most of the traffic heading towards.
+You can use different apps or local statistics to determine how much traffic is in a certain area and most importantly where is most of the traffic heading.
 Place your stand on the side of the road where most of the traffic is, although keep in mind that traffic tends to change from time to time and you might find that during certain periods most of the traffic is coming from the opposite side.

 The better and more eye-catching your vegetable stand is the higher the chances are of people stopping and buying some vegetables.
 How many vegetables you should put on the stand as a display is also extremely important, basically, you should add as much as you can.
 Supermarkets tend to throw out a lot of vegetables, mostly because people do not like buying the last couple of vegetables, so supermarkets simply throw them out.